metio/seb/content/posts/multiple-git-configs.md

   path = ~/.config/git/work
 ```

 The [includeIf](https://git-scm.com/docs/git-config#_includes) directive supports multiple matchers.
-In my case, work and personal projects have a different root directory, thus I can filter based on that alone.
+In my case, work and personal projects have a different root directory, thus I can filter based on the location using `gitdir`.
 The personal Git config simply looks like this:

 ```ini
 [user]